We take our strength from our roots in Methodism and take that history of

 In order to make a tangible, long-term difference to issues surrounding homelessness, Lifewise works to an internationally acknowledged Housing First model, and is working to influence homelessness intervention practice at a national level.

-They also run Lifewise Merge Café, located on Karangahape Road, providing affordable, nutritious food for everyone.
+We also run Lifewise Merge Café, located on Karangahape Road, providing affordable, nutritious food for everyone.
 Merge Café encourages people from all walks of life to share food and conversation, and all proceeds raised go towards supporting people who need housing support.
-The café acts as a one-stop-shop, enabling people in need to access Lifewise’s staff and services, and providing a safe environment that embraces choice, dignity and respect.
+The café offers people a safe environment that embraces choice, dignity and respect, and also enables people in need to access Lifewise’s staff and services.

 Lifewise aim to be a ‘go-to’ organisation for: